DanielJDupont/DeepRL/README.md

 # Deep Reinforcement Learning

+This resource assumes you have a full computer science undergraduate education and industry experience coding as a full stack software engineer.

 ### About Daniel Dupont:

 I am making a commitment to writing a comprehensive resource on Deep Reinforcement Learning.